 - small whisk

 - 2 tablespoons finely chopped dried tomatoes (packed in olive oil)

 - 1/4 cup olive oil (from the tomatoes)

 - 2 cloves garlic, minced

-- Combine the vinegar, chopped tomatoes, oil, garlic, salt and pepper in a glass bowl or measuring cup.
+- Combine the vinegar, chopped tomatoes, oil, garlic, salt and pepper in a small glass bowl or measuring cup.

 - Stir briskly with a whisk to thoroughly combine the oil and vinegar.

 - Transfer to a jar for pouring and storing in the fridge.